cosmos/sdk-tutorials/blog-legacy/tutorial/05-starport-type.md

 Running this command will create and add all the core functionality for the type `comment`, including registering entrypoints in `rest/` and `cli/`, as well as defining the relevant `types`, `handler`, `messages`, and `keeper`.

-Once this is done, run `starport chain serve` and it will start up your backend server, the consensus engine, and a frontend user interface.
+After the core functionality for the type `comment` is added, run `starport chain serve` to start your backend server, the consensus engine, and a frontend user interface.
 This information is available when you run your application and visit `localhost:12345`.